Mateusz-best-creator/GameOfLife/README.md

 git clone --recurse-submodules git@github.com:yourusername/yourproject.git
 ```

 Once you've cloned the project, you can open your IDE and start the game!
-At the beginning of the turn, you can:
+At the beginning you have to type board height and width, then at the beginning of the turn, you can:

 - Press `p` to play
 - Press `s` to save the state of the game to a file